tomerkatz2001/ScooPySynthesizer/README.md

-# SnipPy Synthesizer
+# ScooPy Synthesizer

-This is the synthesizer backend for [SnipPy](https://weirdmachine.me/papers/2020_snippy.pdf).
-Please see [the meta-repository](https://github.com/KasraF/SnipPy) for how to build and run SnipPy.
+This is the synthesizer backend for [ScooPy].
+Please see [the meta-repository](#add link here) for how to build and run ScooPy.